drop-stones/slides/virtual_machines/ch2.md

 ![](/slides/virtual_machines/assets/no-pipeline-2.svg)

 #### Software Pipelining
-Software pipelining do the following per one loop:
+Interpreter using software pipelining do the following per one loop:
 - decode the next instruction
 - dispatch the current instruction